BOARD OF DIRECTORS & INTERNATIONAL ADVISORY COUNCIL

 Eric Schwartz

-US Board of Directors:
+US Executive Board of Directors

-Ann Laatsch (Secretary) is the Managing Attorney for Disability Services at Community Advocates, Inc., where she practices in the areas of Social Security Disability, public benefits, and health care.
+Ann Laatsch (Chairwoman) is the Managing Attorney for Disability Services at Community Advocates, Inc., where she practices in the areas of Social Security Disability, public benefits, and health care.
 She was previously a Staff Attorney at Legal Action of Wisconsin, providing representation and advocacy to seniors on issues related to elder abuse, domestic violence, financial exploitation, and state and federal benefit programs.
 She is a member of the State Bar of Wisconsin, the Association of Women Lawyers, and the National Organization of Social Security Claimants' Representatives.

 Phyllis Nolan (Treasurer) is an independent marketing consultant with more than 30 years experience in P&L management, including company president and corporate business unit general manager.
 Her experience includes setting overall strategic direction, product development, offshore product sourcing, marketing and retail concept development and implementation.
 Phyllis also served on the Kansas Board of Regents for five years, presiding as chair for one of those years.
 Currently, she is a board member of the Department of Orthomolecular Medicine, University of Kansas Medical Center.

-Kenyan Board of Directors:
+Kenya Board of Directors:

-Zubin Talib
+Zubin Talib (Founding Member and Director)

-Anne Sweeney
+Anne Sweeney (Founding Member and Director)